alphalon/kotlin-scripting/README.md

 This Kotlin Scripting project builds on the excellent kscript command line tool hosted on [Github](https://github.com/holgerbrandl/kscript).
 See the kscript project for details on writing Kotlin scripts with just some of these advantages:

 - Maven-style dependency management
-- Cached compilation of scripts for faster subsequent execution
+- Automatic compilation of scripts
 - File includes for sharing non-deployed code among scripts
 - Specification of JVM command line arguments